Skip to content

 Files

-The Files page provides a comprehensive file management system that allows users to upload, organize, and manage data files required for their computational workloads across all clusters and storage systems.
+The Files page is where you upload, organize, and manage data files for your workloads across all clusters and storage.

-File Browser: Displays a hierarchical view of user storage with folder navigation and file listing.
-Shows essential file information including name, size, modification date, file type, and storage location.
-Users can navigate through directories, create new folders, and organize files in a familiar interface similar to desktop file managers.
+File Browser: A hierarchical view of your storage with folder navigation and file listing (name, size, modification date, file type, storage location).
+You can navigate directories, create folders, and organize files in a familiar interface.

 File Upload: Multiple upload options to accommodate different data transfer needs: - Drag & Drop: Simple interface for uploading single or multiple files - Bulk Upload: Support for large files and folder structures